 If you’re using a small touch-screen, you may want to press the mouse trackpad icon at the top left and change from “Direct Cursor” to “Trackpad Cursor” or “Trackpad Cursor,” which will give you direct control over the mouse.
 Tap the keyboard icon at the top-right corner when you want to type things.

 If you want to return to Steam Big Picture from your desktop on a touch-screen, just click the Steam icon at the top-center of your screen.
 If you’re using a gamepad, try pressing the Xbox, PlayStation or equivalent button in the center of your gamepad.

 If you can’t see the above icons on your phone, try shaking your phone to bring up the icons.

 Create a Notepad File If You Can’t Minimize Steam Link

 Quite a few users have reported that the Windows desktop doesn’t function after minimizing Big Picture mode.
 One possible solution here is to link an outside app (even something like Notepad) to Steam by adding it as a non-Steam game on your Steam Link.
 To do this, follow the instructions above to stream non-steam games on Steam Link because it’s exactly the same process.

 Steam Link has grown in popularity over the years, and there are now plenty of people who use it to stream their games, desktops and beyond across their various devices.
-For more Steam-related stuff, see our list of fixes for when Steam isn’t working and our excellent guide on how to play Windows-based Steam games on Linux, and our tutorial to find and change your Steam ID.
+For more Steam-related stuff, see our list of fixes for when Steam isn’t working, our excellent guide on how to play Windows-based Steam games on Linux, and our tutorial to find and change your Steam ID.